 - Inform citizens and customers of your activities in a transparent manner.
 The individuals whose personal data you process (data subjects) must be informed of your processing.
 To this end, organisations use Privacy Notices and various Privacy Policies on websites, as part of service agreements etc.

 - Manage the citizens’ and individuals’ rights efficiently.
 If a data subject contacts you to exercise their rights under the GDPR, which are many, you must be able to act quickly.
 The data subject has the right to access its personal data and receive a record of the data you hold, to have the data corrected in case of errors, to have the data deleted if certain criteria are met, to have its data exported under certain circumstances and is entitled to object or restrict certain use cases of its personal data.
 There are time limits to be met when managing these requests.

 - Regulate the responsibility between Buyer (Controller) and Supplier (Processor).
 If you are a company which has hired another company to process data on your behalf (such as an IT company providing you with access to their cloud services), you are the “Controller” of the personal data.
 The hired company will be the “Processor”.
 For this business relationship, you need a Data Processing Agreement (“DPA”) in addition to the main agreement.
 A DPA sets out rules for how the Processor may use personal data to fulfil the purpose of the commercial agreement.

 - Keep a data inventory.
 Each Controller and each Processor must keep a record of information on the use of data.
-The record is called Records of Processing Activities.
-The rules are specified in article 30 GDPR.
+The rules for the record of processing are specified in article 30 GDPR.